-The Minister for Agriculture, the Hon.
+The former Minister for Agriculture, the Hon.
 Barnaby Joyce, released the soil RD&E strategy in March 2014.

 The National Soil Research, Development and Extension (RD&E) Strategy (the ‘strategy’) was developed under the National Primary Industries RD&E Framework (the ‘framework’).
 The strategy is one of a number of sector specific and cross sector strategies being implemented by the Agriculture Senior Officials’ Committee (AgSOC).
 In line with the objectives of the framework, the strategy will facilitate greater coordination among Australian governments, CSIRO, research and development corporations (RDCs), industry and university sectors to better harmonise their roles in RD&E related to soil.
 This will ensure that all stakeholders work together to maximise benefits to Australia.